cfis/ibmpc/docs/index.md

 ### Option 1: Floppy Disk Sneakernet

-One obvious solution is copy the files to 5.25 floppy drives and then buy a USB 5.25 inch drive.
+One obvious solution is to copy the files to 5.25 floppy drives and then buy a USB 5.25 inch drive.
 The problem is USB 5.25 floppy drives don't actually exist.
 However, you can buy a USB 3.5 inch drive.

 Thus you can buy a 386 or 486 era machine that has both a 5.25 and 3.5 drive.
 You can then copy the files from a 5.25 floppy drive to a 3.5 floppy drive and then to the laptop.
 This solution of course requires acquiring another old machine - which I wasn't very enthusiastic about.

 ### Option 2: Parallel Port Transfer

 Use the parallel port on the IBM PC to transfer data to my laptop.
-However, laptops and desktops stopped including parallel port around 2005.
+However, laptops and desktops stopped including the parallel port around 2005.
 You can buy USB-to-parallel cables, but they are designed for printers and do not support bidirectional file transfer.

-To remedy this, Petr Stehlík has an amazing project, [PARCP-USB](https://joy.sophics.cz/parcp/parcp-usb.html).
+To remedy this, Petr StehlÃ­k has an amazing project, [PARCP-USB](https://joy.sophics.cz/parcp/parcp-usb.html).
 He builds a special adapter that enables bidirectional data transfer using the parallel port with a program called PARCP.

 I reached out to him and he was very helpful.
 Unfortunately, he let me know that PARCP-USB requires a 32 bit CPU, and thus a 386 generation or later machine.
 So this option will not work.

 ### Option 3: Serial Port Transfer (works)

-The IBM supports a RS-232 serial port - a standard that is still with us today!
+The IBM supports an RS-232 serial port - a standard that is still with us today!
 This approach has many advantages, including:

 - RS-232 is electrically simple and well-documented
 - No CPU requirements  -  works on any PC with a serial port
 - Lots of software options, including terminal programs, Kermit, XMODEM, or raw BASIC
 - USB-to-serial adapters are cheap and common

-One downside is serial communications is slow.
-On old hardware it runs at 1200-9600 bauds.
+One downside is serial communications are slow.
+On old hardware it runs at 1200-9600 baud.
 At 4800 baud, a 185 KB file would take a bit over 5 minutes to transfer.
 But for copying old documents that is fast enough.

 To get this working requires: